HangarMC/Hangar/README.md

 `crowdin pull --skip-untranslated-strings -b master -T <PAT>`

+You might want to set the env var `TRANSLATION_MODE` to true, in order to get warnings about untranslated strings.

 ## Contributing

 There is a bunch of stuff to do, some of that is noted in the [**Roadmap Project**](https://github.com/PaperMC/Hangar/projects/1).